Ctrlmonster/r3f-effekseer/README.md

 * The Effekseer render pass needs to be adapted to be compatible with the pmndrs PostProcessing lib (see Resources below)
 * Figure out how this could be packaged into a library
+* Make effectInstance.play() return a promise for the end of the effect
+* Check what kind of methods to add to the Manager

 ### Reference
 I've included the Effekseer vanilla three demo for reference inside